PawelPeczek/SemanticSegmentationToolkit/README.md

 # Semantic Segmentation toolkit

 ## Project overview
-The __TensorFlow Training Platform__ is a software toolkit to aid experiments connected with Deep Learning semantic segmentation.
+The __Semantic Segmentation toolkit__ is a software toolkit to aid experiments connected with Deep Learning semantic segmentation.
 It was designed to boost experiments pace and offload the end-user from creating _boilerplate_ code that usually need to be developed in such case.
 As the name says, the platform is